 There are important things from Grandpa’s life that are firmly rooted in me to this day, things he taught by example.
 Perhaps you’ll find them useful in your own life.
 Grandpa was always kind that I saw and he endured every discomfort without complaining.
 “Long suffering” they called it years past.
 As a younger man he was a master bowler, scoring a number perfect games – every ball knocking down every pin, every time.
 But even when he had to use a cane in later life, Grandpa never gave up on the game.
 I never heard any kind of foul word leave his lips, not even once and not even when he was well within his rights to say them.
 He had a clean heart and great endurance.
 One Sunday afternoon, for instance, he took me skating on a local pond when I was about 7 years old.
 In saving me from a fall, he went down on the ice himself and landed hard on his left arm.
 We finished our skating session and went back to my house for roast beef dinner – our usual Sunday afternoon pastime with him.
 His arm obviously hurt during the meal, though he stayed as long into the evening as usual.
 We found out the next day that he had broken his arm in the fall, driving 30 miles back home the night before.
 I still remember the words he offered when I told him how badly I felt: “Don’t worry, Steve.
 It’s just pain.”

 As I grew up, Grandpa introduced me to many things that have since fallen out of the usual areas of grandfatherly expertise.
-He taught me how to shoot a .22 rifle, he showed me the way to use patience and a Swede saw to cut a pile of firewood without getting discouraged.
+He taught me how to shoot a .22 rifle, he showed me the way to use patience and a Swede saw to cut a pile of firewood without getting discouraged at the size of the task.
 He also taught me the value of saving money a little at a time.

 I hope you found this reminiscence worthwhile.
 Please consider helping me cover the cost of creating and publishing articles like this.
 Click the “buy me a coffee” button below for a fast, simple and safe way to make a contribution.
 Thank you very much!